Ticks and Lyme Disease

 carry the Lyme disease bacteria.
 Depending on the location, anywhere from less than

-1% to more than 50% of the ticks are infected with it.
+1 in 100 to more than half of the ticks are infected with it.

 While most tick bites are harmless, several species can cause life-threatening diseases.